akshatt20/Stellar-Wallet/README.md

 I used stellar lab ([https://lab.stellar.org](https://lab.stellar.org/)) to test functionalities before coding them.

 I created a liquidity pool for the Stellar AMM with XLM and XRPTEST.
-Pool Id: ff73bfc5d459b609dc76ecf52589d8895700c0b9f355daf422909764540f91f9

-Distributor wallet for XRPTEST: GCGPIBEHXSWBVKQIOJF6F3JLM5FIFD6A7GO52UBNCU6T2GJIAN236Q3W

  **Improvements & Future Ideas** :